GIDOO-code/Sudoku_Solver_Generator-v2/brief__Manual__.md

 - Click on 'Pattern' to generate a Sudoku puzzle pattern.
    - 'Minimum' is the minimum number of pattern cells.Automatically generate more cells than the minimum number of patterns.
    - 'cells' is the number of cells in the generated pattern.
-   - 'Patterns' can be created and modified by clicking on cells.
+   - 'Pattern' can be created and modified by clicking on cells.
 At this time, the symmetry specification works.
    - Import the pattern from the puzzle displayed on the left grid.
 - Generate puzzles by specifying the number and difficulty of puzzles.
   - Specify basic pattern changes and randomization.